KnowledgeCanvas/knowledge/README.md

 # Getting Started

+Note: the **two main entry points are src/kc_electron and src/kc_angular**.
+Browser extensions can be found in src/kc_extension but are experimental.

 1. Make sure you have Node, NPM, and Yarn installed.
 The following versions were used at the time of this writing:

 - Node: 16.13.1